ziyaosg/pytorch-neural-style-transfer/README.md

 python neural_style_transfer_video.py
 ~~~

-We have already ran this program and the result can be found in [data/transferred-videos](data/transferred-videos)
+We have already ran this program and the transferred frames can be found in [data/example-transferred-frames](data/example-transferred-frames) and the transferred video can be found in [data/transferred-videos](data/transferred-videos)

 ### Running blended style transfer on custom images
 If you wish to run our style transfer on custom images, make sure that the content image is in the